crflynn/databricks-dbapi/README.rst

     print(select([func.count("*")], from_obj=logs).scalar())

-databricks+pyhive
+databricks+pyodbc
 ~~~~~~~~~~~~~~~~~

-Once the ``databricks-dbapi`` package is installed, the ``databricks+pyodbc`` dialect/driver will be registered to SQLAlchemy.
+Installing registers the ``databricks+pyodbc`` dialect/driver with SQLAlchemy.
 Fill in the required information when passing the engine URL.

 .. code-block:: python